AVAIlable NOW IN FESTIVALS

 activist & trans icon

-Rising to national prominence as the first out trans woman to compete on RuPaul’s Drag Race, Peppermint broke barriers and opened doors for countless others.
-With a career spanning Broadway (Head Over Heels), television, music, and advocacy, Peppermint brings heart, authenticity, and a deep commitment to justice to everything she does.
+Rising to international fame as the first out trans woman to compete on RuPaul’s Drag Race, Peppermint broke barriers and opened doors for countless others.
+With a career spanning Broadway (Head Over Heels), television (Survival of The Thickest on Netflix), music, and advocacy, Peppermint brings heart, authenticity, and a deep commitment to justice to everything she does.
 Her voice, both as a performer and as an activist, continues to inspire and uplift communities around the world.

 Sherry Vine